danny-avila/LibreChat/docs/deployment/cloudflare.md

 - Turn off "Accept all available identity providers".
 - Select your social login method and deselect "One-time PIN".
 - Click on **Save application**.

+---

+### Note: If you're still having trouble, before creating a new issue, please search for similar ones on our [#issues thread on our discord](https://discord.gg/weqZFtD9C4) or our [troubleshooting discussion](https://github.com/danny-avila/LibreChat/discussions/categories/troubleshooting) on our Discussions page.
+If you don't find a relevant issue, feel free to create a new one and provide as much detail as possible.